CXX-Qt - Safe interop between Rust and Qt

 To aid integration of Qt and Rust code we provide common Qt types for Rust which can pass across the bridge and provide ways to express common Qt idioms.

 Through the use of macros and code generation as seen in the figure below, the developer describes a QObject with CXX-Qt macro annotations.
-Then CXX-Qt generates the C++ representation of the object and uses macro expansion to define the CXX bridge for the interop between C++ and Rust.
+Then CXX-Qt generates the C++ representation of the object and uses macro expansion to define the CXX bridge for interop between C++ and Rust.

 Overview of CXX-Qt concept